ADVERTISEMENT

 ⊙ Life

-Chopin was known to have been extremely ill throughout his life, starting in his early childhood.
-However, he published a polonaise at age seven and was known to have been a child prodigy.
-He moved to Paris at age 20, never to return to Poland.
-There he became close friends with Franz Liszt and other famous composers of the time.
+Chopin was known to have been extremely ill throughout his life, beginning in his early childhood.
+However, he published a polonaise at age seven and was thus recognized as a child prodigy.
+He moved to Paris at age 20, never to return to Poland where he became close friends with Franz Liszt and other famous composers of the time.

 For the majority of his short adulthood, Chopin maintained a relationship with the French novelist George Sand (Amantine Lucile Aurore Dupin).
 Together eleven years, the relationship ended two years before the pianist’s death, an event that as noted by close friends and family resulted in a more rapid decline in his health.